Measuring the internal clock of the electron: Polarized beams

 \section{Polarized beams}

 In figure \ref{si} we show the unit cell of a silicon crystal and the separation $d$ between neighbouring atoms on the $XOY$ plane along which the electron beam is sent in the Gouan\'ere et al. experiment \cite{Gouanere}.
-In the figure \ref{fig:2} we show two possible free motions of a polarized electron.
+In the figure \ref{fig:2} we show two possible free motions of a polarized electron which show a clear spatial periodicity.
 In part (a) we describe the motion of the centre of mass and centre of charge of an electron polarized along the direction of motion $OY$.
 In part (b) the electron is polarized perpendicularly to the page along the $OZ$ axis.
 In both cases the centre of mass motion is in the direction $<110>$ of the crystalographic plane, where the dots represent the location of the Si nuclei on that plane.
 For electrons polarized along the $OX$ direction, where the centre of charge motion is contained in the plane $YOZ$, the description is equivalent to the last one, where the atoms will be arranged on the $YOZ$ plane.
 The frequency of the internal motion of a moving electron is $\nu=2mc^2/h\gamma$, so that the distance travelled by the centre of mass during a period is $L=h\gamma v/2mc^2=hp/2m^2c^2$.
 There will be a resonant scattering whenever $L=nd$ or when $d=kL$ for any natural number $n,k=1,2,3,\ldots$.
 In the first case, the particle moves faster and there will be a resonant interaction every $n-$th atom, while in the second case the momentum will be smaller, the particle will interact with each atom but every $k$ periods of the electron.
 The previsible values of these momenta are

+We can produce a numerical computation of the interaction of the incoming electron beam with the electrostatic nuclei potential or with the outer shells of the atoms.
+In any case, if there is a matching of $L$ with $d$, as suggested above, the amount of transversal momentum transfer $\Delta p_x$ to the electron from each atom, either to the right or to the left, will be of the same sign with each atom, so that the total transversal momentum transfer will be $N\Delta p_x$, after $N$ atoms.
 In the Gouan\'ere et al. experiment \cite{Gouanere} the range of the electron beam was prepared between 54 to 110 MeV$/c$, so that only the resonant frequency for $k=2$, 80.874 MeV$/c$ was available within that range, although they mention that {\it an observation could also be possible at harmonic frequencies, for example at corresponding momenta of {\rm 161.748 MeV}$/c$ and {\rm 40.437 MeV}$/c$, etc., probably with reduced intensity.}.

 Our conjecture is that the momenta of small value $p_k$ are more favorable to produce a larger transversal scattering because the velocity of the beam is smaller, the particle remains in the crystal a longer time and the interaction is produced with every atom, and, therefore, the ratio of the transversal momentum transfer to the longitudinal momentum of the beam is larger, so that a greater number of electrons will be withdrawn from the forward direction, while for the larger momenta $p_n$ the ratio of the transversal perturbation to the longitudinal velocity is smaller and only a smaller number of atoms participate in the resonant scattering.
 This means that smaller the momenta the larger the depth of the counts of the resonant peak.